 Fortunately, this pest can be managed, but farmers must take steps before planting to protect their 2011 soybean crop against these nematodes.

 The first step is to test the soil for SCN, and this must be done in the next few days.
+This step must soon be finished so the soil test results will be available by early April and the information can be used to select varieties for planting this year.
 University of Missouri Extension Regional Agronomists have information about taking and submitting soil samples for SCN analysis, and more information is available at the University of Missouri web site http://soilplantlab.missouri.edu/nematode.
-The results of soil analysis for SCN will be available by early April if soil samples are submitted by late March.

 More information about SCN management is available in the University of Missouri Extension Guide titled, Soybean Cyst Nematode: Diagnosis and Management.
 This guide is available at http://muextension.missouri.edu/xplor/agguides/crops/g04450.htm.

 The Missouri soybean farmer checkoff managed by the Missouri Soybean Merchandising Council funded much of the research by University of Missouri scientists to develop SCN resistant varieties and determine that crop rotation is a great SCN management tool.

 Following these suggested procedures will give soybean farmers a better chance of producing a profitable soybean crop in 2011.